NordicSemiconductor/asset-tracker-cloud-docs/docs/guides/CellGeolocations.rst

 Smartphones however are multiple orders of magnitudes more powerful *and* there is a concrete need to have location information *on the device* quickly (e.g. for showing the user's location in a navigation application while the device is indoors).
 Smartphones have location-dependend features, while most IoT devices wont have them.
-For example the Cat Tracker has no feature that depends on a location, it will only *report* the location to the cloud backend, and it's the mobile app which is visualizing the Cat Tracker's location tha has a need to *know* the device location.
+For example the Cat Tracker has no feature that depends on a location, it will only *report* the location to the cloud backend, and it's the mobile app which is visualizing the Cat Tracker's location has a need to *know* the device location.

 .. note::

-    Since it is much more efficient to resolve cell geolocations on the cloud it's the cloud backends responsibility.
+    Since it is much more efficient to resolve cell geolocations on the cloud it's the cloud backend's responsibility.

 Assisted GPS (AGPS)
 *******************